cesarsotovalero/cesarsotovalero.github.io/_posts/2021-07-31-hermit-programmers-are-dead.md

 The number of new technologies appearing every day, such as programming languages or gadgets, overwhelms human comprehension.
 Simply put, the world has never been simple, but today (thanks to technology), it is more complex than ever (especially for programmers).

-# The advent of machines
+# The Advent of Machines

 Today, it is hard to imagine how startups and small IT businesses installed and maintained their servers at the beginning of this century.
 They even paid for the running OS and all the databases were proprietary software.